uvarc/rc-website/content/userinfo/howtos/rivanna/migrate-python.md

 Despite the `-py3.8` suffix in the Anaconda module, you can create/load a conda environment that uses a different Python version.
 Suppose the environment name is `myenv`.
 You can either update the existing environment or create a new one.

-## Update Python in old environment
+## Update Python in the old environment

 ```bash
 source activate myenv